naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 ### Summary

 - In Rust, a variable "owns" its value.
-- Whenever a data structure holds a reference, it borrows the value from some owner
+- Whenever a data structure holds a reference, it "borrows" from some owner
-- When a function returns a reference, it borrows from one or more of the args (also references)
+- When a function returns a reference, the returned value borrows from one or more args (more accurately, it borrows from the objects that the args point to; args are references too in such cases)
 - Rust doesn't have a garbage collector.
 To ensure that memory is freed promptly, a value gets automatically dropped when it goes out of scope.
 So the compiler has to ensure that the owner of a value lives at least as long as the borrower
 - When the compiler can't infer where a value is being borrowed from, it also can't infer it's lifetime.
-In such cases, we need to use explicit lifetime specifiers
+In such cases, we need to explicitly specify lifetime parameters in our code.

-The above summary although oversimplified makes it easy for me to understand and remember.
-You should refer to the Rust book for accurate information.

 ---